XIYAO WANG

 Currently lives and works in Berlin, Germany

-Wang sees different materials as being like different people, each with its own personality and its own character.
-She combines a wide range of techniques, which complement each other superbly in her works.
-Wang invites everyone to unlock their very own imaginative spaces in her paintings, feeling free to discover her work for themselves and to connect it with their own story.
+Xiyao Wang’s abstract painting can best be described as movement captured on canvas, as expressing a feeling of boundlessness and unbridled life energy.
+She combines various techniques such as oil and acrylic paint, chalk, graphite, and oil sticks, because she sees different materials as being like different people, each with its own personality and its own character.
 Her works have the ability to sweep the viewer along, allowing a journey into the depths of the picture.
-Contrasting starkly with European abstract art, Wang's lines are loaded with positive energy.
+Contrasting starkly with European abstract art, Wang’s lines are loaded with positive energy.
 In the Chinese artistic tradition, she admits the beauty and joie de vivre which Western art has long since consciously encased in bitterness.
 Her paintings are a delicate, semi-conscious dance that inspires a feeling of happiness in the viewer, like being touched by nature, akin to how one might feel in springtime.

-She has also participated in numerous group exhibitions in recent years, including Art Basel, Paris (France, 2024); “Boundless Reverie: Chinese Savoir-Faire and Contemporary Art,” K11 Art Foundation (Hong Kong, 2024); “The Arndt Collection: From One World to Another,” Shepparton Art Museum, Victoria, (Australia, 2024) ; “Questionings on Painting,” CAFA Art Museum, Beijing, (China, 2024); “Translations: Afro-Asian Poetics,” The Institutum, (Singapore, 2024); “Symphony of Coexistence – Chinese and Southeast Asian Art Invitational Exhibition,” The Art Museum of Sichuan Fine Arts Institute, Chongqing, (China, 2024); Art Cologne, König Gallery, Cologne (Germany, 2023); Art Basel, Miami Beach (US, 2023); “Unknown/Chronology/Object,” One Man At A Lonely Island Special Project, Pingshan Art Museum, Shenzhen (China, 2023); “The Arndt Collection: From One World to Another,” Shepparton Art Museum, Victoria (Australia, 2023); “The Collection Exhibition of Art Museum of Sichuan Fine Arts Institute,” Chongqing (China, 2023); Art Basel, Hong Kong (Hong Kong, 2023); Taipei Dangdai, Taipei Nangang Exhibition Center, Taipei (Taiwan, 2023), etc.
+She has also participated in numerous institution exhibitions in recent years, including the Bangkok Biennale, Bangkok (Thailand, 2024), De Sculptura, Albertina Museum, Vienna (Austria 2025); “Image Scripts,” Galaxy Museum of Contemporary Art, Chongqing (China, 2025); Art Basel, Paris (France, 2024); “Boundless Reverie: Chinese Savoir-Faire and Contemporary Art,” K11 Art Foundation (Hong Kong, 2024); “The Arndt Collection: From One World to Another,” Shepparton Art Museum, Victoria (Australia, 2024); “Questionings on Painting,” CAFA Art Museum, Beijing (China, 2024); “Translations: Afro-Asian Poetics,” The Institutum, Singapore (Singapore, 2024); “Symphony of Coexistence – Chinese and Southeast Asian Art Invitational Exhibition,” The Art Museum of Sichuan Fine Arts Institute, Chongqing (China, 2024); “Unknown/Chronology/Object,” Pingshan Art Museum, Shenzhen (China, 2023); “The Arndt Collection: From One World to Another,” Shepparton Art Museum, Victoria (Australia, 2023); “The Collection Exhibition of Art Museum of Sichuan Fine Arts Institute,” Art Museum of Sichuan Fine Arts Institute, Chongqing (China, 2023), etc.